 ‘I want to help what can I do?’

 ‘We currently need skilled people to help with landscaping, overhauling the lighting of interior locations and 3D artists for recreating assets so if you fit this description go here’

-	Not a single seconds hesitation i went right over to that application page and applied to be a Landscaper for the Skyblivion project, luckily just before i’d seen the trailer i’d been getting back into the Contruction Set or as it’s known now The Creation Kit, so i’d had a small region revamp mod in progress for skyrim to show the team as proof of my skills.
+Not a single seconds hesitation I went right over to that application page and applied to be a Landscaper for the Skyblivion project, luckily just before I’d seen the trailer I’d been getting back into the Construction Set or as it’s known now The Creation Kit, so I’d had a small region revamp mod in progress for Skyrim to show the team as proof of my skills.

-	I got assigned to re-landscaping Blackwood the south-eastern point of the provence closest to the neighbouring provence of Black Marsh, i never remember Black Wood looking particularly interested in Oblivion so i realized that i had quite a task ahead of me to do, never before had i worked with such a large team, never before had i worked with such a large region and never before had i rebuilt and entire region almost from the ground up.
+I got assigned to re-landscaping Blackwood the south-eastern point of the province closest to the neighbouring province of Black Marsh, I never remember Black Wood looking particularly interested in Oblivion so I realized that I had quite a task ahead of me to do, never before had I worked with such a large team, never before had I worked with such a large region and never before had I rebuilt and entire region almost from the ground up.

 In my next article I’ll go into the specifics of my methods for making Blackwood look like the unique, creepy and hostile swamp that it will become when you play Skyblivion.